docker/docs/datacenter/dtr/2.3/guides/admin/install/uninstall.md

 ---
+title: Uninstall Docker Trusted Registry
 description: Learn how to uninstall your Docker Trusted Registry installation.
-keywords: docker, dtr, install, uninstall
+keywords: dtr, install, uninstall
-title: Uninstall Docker Trusted Registry
 ---

 Uninstalling DTR can be done by simply removing all data associated with each